The Neo4j Operations Manual v5

 This is the Neo4j Operations Manual, which includes all the operational details and instructions for installing and deploying Neo4j in a self-hosted environment or in the cloud.

-For information on upgrading and migrating Neo4j, see Neo4j Upgrade and Migration Guide.
+For all information on upgrading and migrating Neo4j, see the Neo4j Upgrade and Migration Guide.